 Here is the published Siggraph white paper: https://dl.acm.org/doi/10.1145/3736539.3737497

-Living with Alzheimer’s isn’t fun.
-My mother has the disease, and while it’s been tough in so many ways, it’s also taught me a lot about what’s really important in life.
-In the Forest Wild XR project, I wanted to look at mental illness, healing, and regeneration through nature.
-The wildfires burning through BC and other parts of Canada felt like the right metaphor; a description of destruction and renewal happening at the same time.
-Out of that mix, I started to see the pieces of metaphor that could carry my mom’s story, and my family’s story… only told with a twist.
+The wildfires burning through BC during the summer months and throughout other parts of Canada felt like the right metaphor; a description of destruction and renewal happening at the same time.
+Out of that mix, I started to see the pieces of metaphor that could carry my mom’s story, and my family’s story… only told with an imaginative twist.

 WHAT IF???.....

 - What if Alzheimer’s was a friend embodied as a different person —someone you knew deeply, someone you trusted?
 And what if, over time, that friend grew jealous of your good health?
 What if it began to betray you, stealing the secrets you held close, the words and memories you cherished?
 I brought this idea to our developers and choreographers, laid it at their feet, and followed up with storyboards—while giving them the freedom to shape it into their own stories.
-The results were fascinating, artistic and resonant.
-It's what gave the performance POWER while shaping meaning for everyone on our team.
+The results were fascinating, artistic and poignant.
+It's what gave the performance deep resonance while shaping meaning for everyone on our team.

 You may also like